-So technically I did not eat the best paella in Barcelona but during one of my day-trips from Barcelona to Catalonia.
+So technically I did not eat the best paella in Barcelona but during one of my day trips from Barcelona to Catalonia.
 I thought I would share it with you anyway because it was the best paella I have ever eaten.
 I had the opportunity to have my senses wowed by chef Joan Marce Gonzalez.

 Accommodation in Barcelona

-The Monument Hotel is located in Paseo de Gracia a very fashionable neighborhood in Barcelona.
+The Monument Hotel is located in Paseo de Gracia a very fashionable neighbourhood in Barcelona.
 Most of the rooms have balcony’s where you can enjoy a glass of wine and fantastic views over Barcelona.
 The hotel is housed in a 19th Century house which is an architectural gem of Barcelona.

 Sir Victor Hotel is a chic and contemporary hotel that has some great decor and an excellent rooftop pool and terrace.
 The terrace is a tropical wonder where you can enjoy cocktails.
 The hotel also has a great spa that offers multiple treatments.

 The Catalonia Catedral is set in a beautiful modernist building with exceptional decor.
-There is a rooftop pool and a Japanese style terrace and garden.
+There is a rooftop pool and a Japanese-style terrace and garden.
 The hotel offers a great restaurant that serves Mediterranean cuisine.
 Each room comes with a Nespresso machine and beautiful decor.

 The Olivia Plaza Hotel enjoys excellent views from the terrace bar.
 The rooms are spacious and chic and some of them offer great views of the square.
 The Ramblas have located just a few minutes away, where you can explore some great restaurants.